 Learn more about Will’s book on smile sheets here.

 Dr. Will Thalheimer: No, no worries.

-Well, and actually let me point out that you know, even though Will has written a book on smile sheets, notice he’s saying that these are not the most important things.
+Well, and actually let me point out that, even though Will has written a book on smile sheets, notice he’s saying that these are not the most important things.

 Okay, so one of the things that’s harmful.
-The four level of model does not warn us against ineffective evaluation practices.
+The four-level model does not warn us against ineffective evaluation practices.

 Now if I asked you what you think the most common way that we evaluate learning is, you’re going to tell me it’s smile sheets.
 But that’s not actually correct.
 The most common way is that we measure attendance or completion.
 So the Kirkpatrick model doesn’t warn us against those.
 And I think a good model should warn us against things that we should not do, not just things we should do.